Cost of Setting Up a Company in Vietnam

 1. Government Fees in the Cost of Setting Up a Company in Vietnam

-Company registration / business license fee
+- Company registration and business license fees

-Industry-specific permits (e.g., food, logistics)
+- Industry-specific operating permits (e.g., food, cosmetics, logistics)

 Vietnam Market Entry Readiness Guide

-2. Legal and Advisory Costs of Setting Up a Company in Vietnam (Strategic vs Procedural)
+2. Legal and Advisory Costs of Setting Up a Company in Vietnam (Strategic vs. Procedural)

 Typical costs include:

-- Legal entity structuring
+- Legal entity structuring and validation

-- Drafting investment proposals
+- Drafting investment proposals for regulatory review

-- Negotiating favorable charter capital
+- Negotiating favorable charter capital minimums

-- Local compliance advisory (tax, labor, corporate)
+- Local compliance advisory (tax, labor, and corporate governance)

 3. Charter Capital and Banking Setup Costs

 - Vietnam’s capital injection timing can affect banking and operational readiness.
+You must contribute your full charter capital within 90 days of registration.

 4. Office, Lease & Operational Setup Costs

-- Office lease or industrial park rent
+- Office lease deposits or industrial park rent parameters

-- Local management recruitment
+- Local management recruitment and early payroll allocations

-- Technology and ongoing services
+- Technology infrastructure and ongoing professional services

 5. Ongoing Compliance After Setting Up a Company in Vietnam

-- Annual reporting
+- Annual reporting submissions to investment bureaus

-- Local labor compliance
+- Local labor compliance and social insurance management

 How to Set Up a Business in Vietnam